Finding quality tenants

 - an affordability check

-We can also arrange for you to meet any prospective tenants if you wish, so you can verify for yourself that you’re happy with the people we’ve found.
+We can arrange for you to meet any prospective tenants if you wish, so you can verify for yourself that you’re happy with the people we’ve found.
 If, for any reason, you would prefer us to keep looking, we will politely decline those applicants and offer you some alternatives as soon as available.

-INVENTOR & SCHEDULE OF CONDITION
+INVENTORY & SCHEDULE OF CONDITION

 WE LOOK AFTER THE TENANTS

 We make sure we do all we can to respond to tenants’ queries and needs as soon as we can and as fairly as we can.
 After all, happy tenants make good tenants!
+However, we never forget that the Landlord is our client and their interests are always our overiding priority.

 Letting with knowhow...